Home » Recipes » Drinks » Canadian Maple Old-Fashioned

 Just imagine yourself on the couch next to the fireplace, watching the snow through the window, and sipping on a delicious whisky cocktail.
 Though that may not always be the setting, those are the images and feelings that a good Old-Fashioned Cocktail conjures up within me.

 To change things up a bit, I decided to add a Canadian twist to my cocktail.
-I swapped out simple syrup for maple syrup and I’ve never looked back.
+I swapped out simple syrup for maple syrup, and I’ve never looked back.

 An Old-Fashioned with maple syrup is a smooth, aromatic cocktail with just the perfect touch of sweetness.
 Try this swap the next time you make this classic drink and won’t regret it!